Technical Advanced Placement (TAP)

 Note: Students must enroll at HGTC within 18 months following graduation, and submit

-the Teacher Recommendation form to the Admissions office, to be eligible for TAP
+the Teacher Recommendation form to the Registrar's office to be eligible for TAP credit.

 How Do I Get Credit?